MarkStringerComedy/MarkStringerComedy.github.io/index.md

 <br>
 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Joke No. 62

+I really love the wall in my garden.
+See it goes up vertically for about 6 feet then it goes horizontally for about 6 inches.
+Then it goes up vertically for another couple of feet.
+What a ledge!

 ### Gig No. 37 Comedy Virgins, The Cavendish Arms, Stockwell
 ### Sunday 26th May 2019